rl1987/trickster.dev/tricksterblog/content/post/using-scrapy-pipelines-to-export-scraped-data.md

 4           world       1
 ```

-In case you are wondering about formatting of output being nicer than it typically is: it can be configured by putting the
+In case you are wondering about formatting of output being nicer than it typically is: it can be configured to show data in columns
-following two lines into ~/.sqliterc:
+by putting the following two lines into ~/.sqliterc:

 ```
 .mode column on